rust-lang/nomicon/src/what-unsafe-does.md

 points to are part of the same allocation (so in particular they all have to be part of *some* allocation).
 The span of bytes it points to is determined by the pointer value and the size of the pointee type.
 As a consequence, if the span is empty, "dangling" is the same as "non-null".
+Note that slices point to their entire range, so it's very important that the length metadata is never too large.
+If for some reason this is too cumbersome, consider using raw pointers.

 That's it.
 That's all the causes of Undefined Behavior baked into Rust.
 Of course, unsafe functions and traits are free to declare arbitrary other